alfurka/jekyll-embed-youtube-lazy-load/README.md

 </script>
 ```

 4. Add `{% include youtube.html id='YOUTUBE-VIDEO-ID' %}` into your posts where you want to embed the video.

-Example Jekyll post layout:
+Example Jekyll post layout embeding a YouTube video (https://www.youtube.com/watch?v=ZzeF6SducfQ):

 ```
 ---